Which are the best fire pit burners currently on the market?

 Conventional Burners

-Conventional Burners operate in a very different manner from nozzle burners.
+Conventional Burners operate differently from nozzle burners.

 The burner is designed to be covered with lava rock or fire glass, through which the gas must percolate via the small nooks and crannies to reach the surface.
 This ensures more even distribution and helps create a consistent, visually appealing flame.